Eclectic-Sheep/sheeprl/howto/learn_in_minerl.md

 ## Headless machines

 If you work on a headless machine, you need to software renderer.
 We recommend to adopt one of the following solutions:
 1. Install the `xvfb` software with the `sudo apt install xvfb` command and prefix the train command with `xvfb-run`.
-For instance, to train DreamerV2 on the navigate task on an headless machine, you need to run the following command: `xvfb-run lightning run model --devices=1 sheeprl.py dreamer_v3 exp=dreamer_v3 env=minerl env.env.id=custom_navigate cnn_keys.encoder=[rgb]`.
+For instance, to train DreamerV2 on the navigate task on an headless machine, you need to run the following command: `xvfb-run lightning run model --devices=1 sheeprl.py dreamer_v3 exp=dreamer_v3 env=minerl env.id=custom_navigate cnn_keys.encoder=[rgb]`.
 2. Exploit the [PyVirtualDisplay](https://github.com/ponty/PyVirtualDisplay) package.